Assistance programs in Kootenai County.

 Cherished Ones is a charity organization that opens a soup kitchen for the working poor, homeless, and low income every Saturday.
 In addition, the charity also provides lunches every weekday.
 They are located behind Labor Ready on Sherman Avenue in Coeur d’Alene.
 Dial (208) 704-0908.
 The address is 401 N. 2nd St. Coeur d'Alene ID 83814.

 Try the Coeur d’Alene Tribe Food Distribution Program.
 Phone number is (208) 686-6309 or (208) 686-1800.
 This agency serves households in need of help, lower income seniors, persons of disability, families, individuals and children in the local community.
 The assistance programs administers by the charity include the Second Harvest USDA food assistance, which helps the needy individuals and families in the area.

 Post Falls Food Bank (phone (208) 773-0139) provides household products as well as emergency food to individuals.
 In total they help approximately 3200 to 4500 families per month in the Coeur d’Alene and the Post Falls area.
 They also provide other services and resources such as free coats for kids, school supplies (for over 1200 children), senior blankets, hair cuts, or salvage program.
-The charity will also give information on how to get financial assistance for bills, referral program and holiday baskets and gifts.
+The charity will also give information on how to get financial assistance for bills, referral program and holiday baskets or free gifts.

 Several additional food pantries and soup kitchens are in the region.
 They provide struggling families with various social services, however the main would be an emergency box of food or hot meal.
 Some may offer hygiene supplies or Meals on Wheels as well.
 Find a listing of Kootenai County free food pantries.

 Family Promise of North Idaho offers numerous resources that help empowers homeless, people close to eviction or foreclosure and near homeless families.
 The goal is to help people become self-sufficient by providing temporary homeless shelter, eviction prevention aid, employment, housing and rent assistance.
 All the free material items along with grant money is combined with individual/family counseling.
 Call (208) 777-4190.